Love in Vietnam

-Love in Vietnam (Vietnamese: Yêu từ cái nhìn đầu tiên) is a 2025 Indian-Vietnamese romantic drama film written and directed by Rahat Shah Kazmi.
+Love in Vietnam (Vietnamese: Vạn dặm yêu em, old title: Yêu từ cái nhìn đầu tiên) is a 2025 Indian-Vietnamese romantic drama film written and directed by Rahat Shah Kazmi.
+The film was produced by Captain Rahul Bali, Omung Kumar and Rahat Shah Kazmi.
 It is based on the novel Madonna in a Fur Coat, and features Shantanu Maheshwari, Avneet Kaur and Khả Ngân with legendary actors Raj Babbar, Farida Jalal and Gulshan Grover in supporting roles.

-Principal photography commenced in September 2024 at Vietnam and took two months to complete.
-The film was released on 12 September 2025.
+Principal photography commenced in September 2024 at Samten Hills Da Lat and in other parts of Vietnam and took two months to complete.
+The film was released in India on 12 September 2025 and in Việtnam on 9 January 2026.